 - Constants: they have no time-evolution and they are always input data in the model dynamics and physics: for example the land-sea mask. - Diagnostics: they are generally diagnosed by the physics and kept at the current time-step only: they are computed for diagnostics (XFU, DDH for example).
 The content is not conserved at the following timestep.
 Example: the total convective cloudiness. - Pseudo-prognostic variables: they are generally diagnosed by the physics and conserved until the following timestep where they are used as input data by the physics.
-For MF purpose there are currently 6 pseudo-prognostic variables: - VF=VARSF: variable Z0F (gravity surface roughness length). - VV=VCLIV: variable HV (resistance to evapotranspiration). - VV=VCLIV: variable Z0H (gravity surface roughness length for heat). - VH=VCLIH: variable PBLH (PBL height). - VH=VCLIH: variable SPSH (variable for ALARO prognostic convection scheme). - VH=VCLIH: variable QSH (surface moisture historic variable, used by TOUCANS).
+For MF purpose there are currently 7 pseudo-prognostic variables: - VF=VARSF: variable Z0F (gravity \ surface roughness length). - VV=VCLIV: variable HV (resistance to evapotranspiration). - VV=VCLIV: variable Z0H (gravity \ surface roughness length for heat). - VH=VCLIH: variable PBLH (PBL height). - VH=VCLIH: variable SPSH (variable for ALARO prognostic convection scheme). - VH=VCLIH: variable QSH (surface moisture historic variable, used by TOUCANS). - VK=VCLIK: variable UDGRO (convective cloud updraught top position).